 "Light is right".
 I will never tire of quoting Colin Chapman’s motto.
 However, this is no longer enough in today’s world of hypersports.
 It takes multiple controls to channel power and optimize dynamics.
 Until today, apart from a PGM-DSFI injection, the CBR was the most stripped down in electronics.
 The situation changes, with a massive ingestion of chips and sensors.
 Be careful, we go from the desert to Las Vegas between two generations of Fireblades.

 OK, Honda switched its ABS to fit a Bosch, but not that.
-There is also the IMU box, capable of analyzing the movements of the motorcycle on 5 axes – The manufacturer did not seem to you it considered appropriate to equip itself with 6 axes like some rivals.
+There is also the IMU box, capable of analyzing the movements of the motorcycle on 5 axes – The manufacturer did not seem to consider it appropriate to equip itself with 6 axes like some rivals.
 Thus, the Fireblade largely optimizes its braking: you can press like a piglet without the rear wheel taking off the ground, and avoid mess bowls with the system that modulates the braking force according to the angle taken.

 Then it’s full control to gain engine and traction efficiency.
 A ride-by-wire throttle and APS throttle position sensor improve right-hand response and sensitivity.
 The arrival of the power is then delivered via a Power Selector offering 3 different characters: the 1 releases all the gniak on all the reports; the 2 moderates the potato on each report in order to offer a certain sweetness; the 3 tempers as much as possible to favor safety.

-The CBR 1000 finally offered traction control, which Honda defines as "HSTC torque control".
+The CBR 1000 offered itself traction control, which Honda defines as "HSTC torque control".
 Thanks to the ABS sensors, the system intervenes if it detects an acceleration of the rear wheel or a deceleration of the front wheel.
 If so, the system reduces engine power.
 It can be set to 9 positions and be deactivated as needed, or as desired.

 Another intervention technique but this time with deceleration.
 The pilot can intervene on the engine brake thanks to the SEB (that’s good).
 Adjustable on 3 levels, it allows "hold on" the engine on 1, relieves it more in 2, and even more in 3.